MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App_1.md

     -   Sign in to <https://make.powerapps.com>

-    -   Select your **environment** at the top right, if it is not already set to your Bellows College environment.
+    -   Select your **environment** at the top right if it is not already set to your Bellows College environment.

     -   Select **Apps**.